ryanpeek/radseq/RADSEQ.md

 13. VIM `format_contigs.sh` and adjust as needed:
 - Change the number(?) in $x -le ? to whatever your total loci number is from #8 (*max 104000*) which covers the aa up to a? files in `format_contigs.sh`

-## Run scripts in each extendLoci directory IN ORDER:
+## Run scripts in each extendLoci directory IN ORDER from within that directory:

 14. Now run `RecoverLocusSpecificReads.sh` in `extend_Loci_?` directory
  - `sbatch RecoverLocusSpecificReads.sh with Loci list (data_list)`to create sh files in PRICE